ClementTsang/bottom/.github/pull_request_template.md

 ## Description

-_A description of the change, what it does, and why it was made:_
+_A description of the change, what it does, and why it was made.
+If relevant (e.g. UI changes), **please also provide screenshots/recordings**:_

-_If relevant (such as any change that modifies the UI), **please provide screenshots or recordings** of the changes:_

 ## Issue